2018 IECC Code (Base Codes)

 Download the factsheet

-Find out more about NBI’s 2018 IECC Proposals and the 5 Key Votes from our recent October webinar.
+Find out more about NBI’s 2018 IECC Proposals and the 5 Key Votes from our October 2017 webinar.
 The NBI team was joined by multifamily housing and energy efficiency expert and advocate Nehemiah Stone.
 Watch the webinar now.